 The book starts with all the items blacked out, filling out each item once obtained by the player to maintain the sense of discovery for those who enjoy finding things out for themselves.
 It also offers as a completion objective for players who wish to fill out the book completely and “craft ‘em all”.
 (But alternatively if you just want to see the new recipes for yourself, try opening the book in creative)

-Changelogs available on our Tumblr.
+Changelogs available on our Discord in the #changelogs channel.

 Download